WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 : An entity that uses a signed HTTP exchange and needs to be able to prove that the author vouched for it as coming from its claimed origin.

+Space-separated list
+: Used inside of a Structured Header string (Section 4.2 of
+  {{!I-D.ietf-httpbis-header-structure}}), the elements of this list are separated by exactly 1 space (%x20) character.

 Unix time
 : Defined by {{POSIX}} [section 4.16](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16).